lilygeorgescu/UBnormal/README.md

 ![](./imgs/abnormal_scene_29_scenario_3.gif)
 ![](./imgs/normal_scene_16_scenario_2.gif)

-# We release the ground-truth for the test set.
+# We released the ground-truth for the test set. 🌟 NEW

 ### Table of Contents: